ravitejacore/ExamAPI/readme.md

 **Datatables**, version 1.10.16, downloaded from https://datatables.net/, used for display Restful API result in table format.
 You can see the actual source code in the below files:

+##Find the actual source code in the below files:

 1.	**Model:** `TweetModel.cs`, A class used for get and set data to controller and view

 		Model Path: "/TweetsAPI/Controllers/ TweetModel.cs”